arulandu/adtl/README.md

 * Natural numbers and induction (natural elimination) as `Nat, 0, succ, elimNat`
     * Type inference, normalization, lexing/parsing, pretty printing.
 * Partial re-write of chrome: directive/syntax changes.
+* Standard build process, testing, and new examples.

 We also plan to add the following features in the near future:
 * Cummulative universes, so that [A : Type k] implies [A : Type (k+1)]